These days, there’s a lot of talk about probiotic supplements and what they can do for your body.

 Best for IBS symptoms

-Diarrhea (IBS-D): As well as treating H. pylori, Saccharomyces boulardii is one of the best-known strains for treating diarrhoea.
+Diarrhoea (IBS-D): As well as treating H. pylori, Saccharomyces boulardii is one of the best-known strains for treating diarrhoea.
 It’s even recommended in many hospitals throughout Europe.
 S. boulardii is also found to be beneficial for diarrhoea caused by antibiotic treatment, Inflammatory Bowel Disease (IBD), and traveller’s diarrhoea.

 Constipation (IBS-C): Bifidobacterium lactis is one of the most researched strains in the Bifidobacteria genus.
 Clinical trials have shown it helps to improve bowel regularity, making stools easier to pass, which is highly beneficial to those who regularly suffer from constipation.